 - 1. Before applying centralized bulk power factor correction, a proper electrical study should be carried out to study the kVA, kVAR, power factor, actual load current, individual harmonic components at the given power source. - 2.
 Calculate the maximum kVA capacity that can be released by using centralized PF capacitor banks instead. - 3.
-It is recommended to consider the use of detuned power factor correction banks whenever harmonic currents are present or may arise in the future. - 4.
+Provide detuned power factor correction banks to prevent providing a low impedance path for harmonic currents that are present or may arise in the future.
+Detuned power factor correction banks shall be considered as standard and justification, with approval of the City, shall be required for elimination of this requirement. - 4.
 Capacitor banks shall be designed in steps to prevent electrical resonance.
-Each step will be controlled based on desired power factor setting. - 5.
-Provide a programmable PF/VAR controller with adjustable/programmable settings so as to control the centralized capacitor bank. - 6.
-Provide capacitors with detuning reactors so as not to permit providing a low impedance path for harmonics present on the system.
+Each step will be controlled based on desired power factor setting.

+5. Provide a programmable PF/VAR controller with adjustable/programmable settings so as to control the centralized capacitor bank.

-15.3 Capacitor Units
+15.4 Capacitor Units

 - 1. Oil filled capacitors are not acceptable.
-Provide metalized polypropylene dielectric thin film impregnated self-healing capacitors. - Capacitance tolerances to be within -5% to +10%. - Ampacity of feeders supplying capacitors shall be 135% of the rated capacitor current.

-- 4. Rated voltage of the capacitors shall be 110% of the system nominal voltage. - 5.
+Provide metalized polypropylene dielectric thin film impregnated self-healing capacitors. - Capacitance tolerances to be within -5% to +10%. - 3.
+Ampacity of feeders supplying capacitors shall be 135% of the rated capacitor current. - 4.
+Rated voltage of the capacitors shall be 110% of the system nominal voltage. - 5.
 Rated over-current capability of capacitors shall be 135% of the nominal. - 6.
-Capacitors shall be provided with integral discharge devices complying with Code requirements for residual voltage decay. - 7.
+Capacitors shall be provided with integral discharge devices complying with Code requirements for residual voltage decay.
+Decay time shall be marked as a warning label on a cover protecting the terminals. - 7.
 Capacitors shall be provided with integral fuses, coordinated to prevent the capacitor case from bursting on a short circuit fault inside the capacitor case. - 8.
 The capacitive power overload of a capacitor due to overload in voltage or current must not exceed 135% of its nominal rated kVAR. - 9.
 Provide capacitor units with low dielectric losses.